 When Is the Best Time to Book a Cheap Flight?

 It is perhaps travel’s biggest mystery -- when should you buy your airline ticket?
 Some experts say eight weeks before you fly out, others say six weeks.
 Some studies mark Tuesday at 3 p.m.
 EST as the most optimum time to get the cheapest airfare, while others say Wednesday at 1 a.m. is the your best bet.
 Numerous studies and travel experts have weighed in on the best time to book airfare.
 Because airlines change their prices constantly, it can be difficult to determine when you should book a flight for the best price.
 And prices are affected by a number of factors.
 A carrier’s main goal is to make as much money on a flight as possible -- which means selling all the seats on a plane and getting the maximum amount of money it can.
 Airlines use complicated algorithms to determine the prices you pay to book a flight online.
 That’s why sometimes you pay a radically different price for a flight compared to the passenger sitting next to you.
 Over the years, many sites and studies have attempted to predict the exact time you should book a flight to get the best price.
-Here’s a sampling of when it’s cheapest to fly:
+Here’s a sampling of strategies when it’s cheapest to fly:

 - 8 weeks -- economist Makoto Watanabe’s scientific formula